totesanth/security-capstone/README.md

 ## Project Objective
 This repository contains the full documentation, configuration files, and verification for the design and implementation of a secure enterprise network.
-The infrastructure connects two branch offices and remote users, featuring Fortigate firewalls, centralized Splunk logging, and simulated cyber attack detection.
+The infrastructure connects two branch offices and remote users, featuring two Fortigate firewalls, centralized Splunk logging, and simulated cyber attack detection.

 ---